-The table below shows how this cover may be used with each of the policy ownership types available and the linking options with other covers.
-Throughout the TPD Cover section, the Policy symbols will appear where certain information applies to a limited set of policy types.
+The following table shows how this cover may be used with each of the policy ownership types available and the linking options with other covers.
+Throughout the TPD Cover section, these symbols will appear where certain information applies to a limited set of policy ownership types.